Tirore96/projection/README.md

-This repository is the Coq mechanisation that accompanies the paper "Sound and Complete Projection of Multi Party Session Types".
+This repository is the Coq mechanisation that accompanies the paper "Sound and Complete Projection of Global Types".
 The code has been tested with Coq version 8.15.2.

 # Folder structure
 The code is located in the theories/ folder with the following structure